-- an undergraduate, full-time or part-time, with a cumulative GPA of 2.5 or greater - or nominated by a faculty member, - •or an incoming freshman with an ACT of 25 or greater.
+- an undergraduate, full-time or part-time, with a cumulative GPA of 2.5 or greater; - or nominated by a faculty member and approved by the Scholars Committee; - or an incoming freshman with an ACT of 25 or greater.

-Eligible students are invited to participate in the Scholars Program during the fall, winter and spring quarters of each academic year.
+Eligible students are invited to participate in the Scholars Program Juring the fall, winter and spring quarters of each academic year.
 Students who register for one or more Scholars courses are considered University Scholars for that quarter.

 The course work in the Scholars Program does not compete with or substitute for existing AUM courses.
 University Scholars usually take the Scholars courses of their choice over and above their normal academic loads.
 All Scholars courses accept enrollment on a first-come, first-served basis.
-Study courses, carrying the numerical designation 299S, are offered in the areas of Humanities, Science or American Culture, Business or Economics.
-The Scholars Colloquium (199S) meets frequently during each quarter.
-Reading Courses (399S) and Research Papers (499S) are available by arrangement.
+Study courses, carrying the numerical designation 299S, are offered in the areas of Humanities, Science or American Culture, Business or Economics and meet weekly.
+The Scholars Colloquium (199S) meets frequently during each quarter and is designed broadly as an introduction to the world of scholarship and culture.
+Directed Readings (399S) and Directed Research (499S) are available by arrangement.
 Despite the static numbering system, course content is different each quarter so all courses may be repeated for credit.